MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-cluster-sles.md

 For more information on cluster configuration, resource agent options, management, best practices, and recommendations, see [SUSE Linux Enterprise High Availability Extension 12 SP2](https://www.suse.com/documentation/sle-ha-12/index.html).

 >[!NOTE]
 >At this point, SQL Server's integration with Pacemaker on Linux is not as coupled as with WSFC on Windows.
 SQL Server service on Linux is not cluster aware.
 Pacemaker controls all of the orchestration of the cluster resources, including the availability group resource.
 On Linux, you should not rely on Always On Availability Group Dynamic Management Views (DMVs) that provide cluster information like sys.dm_hadr_cluster.
 Also, virtual network name is specific to WSFC, there is no equivalent of the same in Pacemaker.
 You can still create a listener to use it for transparent reconnection after failover, but you will have to manually register the listener name in the DNS server with the IP used to create the virtual IP resource (as explained in the following sections).

 ## Roadmap

-The steps to create an availability group on Linux servers for high availability are different from the steps on a Windows Server failover cluster.
+The procedure for creating an availability group for high availability differs between Linux servers and a Windows Server failover cluster.
 The following list describes the high-level steps:

 1. [Configure SQL Server on the cluster nodes](sql-server-linux-setup.md).